renzmann/fyda/README.md

 # fyda - The "interface For Your DAta"

-This package is still under construction.
-Below is a build plan for expected features.

 ## Features

 Easily interact with your data using as little python code as possible.
 Control